-- Change the Bering Sea Area 541 Atka mackerel seasons to January 20, 12:00 noon to June 10, 12:00 noon for the A season and June 10,12:00 noon to November 1, 12:00 noon for the B season. - · Close the Bering Sea subarea year round to directed fishing for Atka mackerel.
+- Change the Bering Sea Area 541 Atka mackerel seasons to January 20, 12:00 noon to June 10, 12:00 noon for the A season and June 10,12:00 noon to November 1, 12:00 noon for the B season. - Close the Bering Sea subarea year round to directed fishing for Atka mackerel.

 Amendment 80 to the BSAI Groundfish FMP was adopted by the Council in June 2006 and implemented for the 2008 fishing year.
 This action allocates several BSAI non-pollock trawl groundfish species among trawl fishery sectors, and facilitates the formation of harvesting cooperatives in the non-American Fisheries Act (non-AFA) trawl catcher/processor sector.
 Bering Sea/Aleutian Islands Atka mackerel is one of the groundfish species directly affected by Amendment 80.
-In addition, a Best Practices Cooperative has been formed under Amendment 80 which includes most of the participants in the BSAI Atka mackerel fishery.
+In addition, the Alaska Seafood Cooperative (AKSC) formerly the Best Use Cooperative was formed under Amendment 80 which includes most of the participants in the BSAI Atka mackerel fishery.